CloudBindle/youxia/README.md

 ### Configuration

 As a prerequisite, please install ansible.
 You can use the directions from the Bindle project.
+You should also look at the instructions for ansible\_sensu.
+At a minimum, you will need to generate your SSL certificates with the script in ansible\_sensu/ssl from that directory.

 First, configure your AWS security credentials in a <code>.aws/config</code> file in your home directory.
 For example: